ArkCase/ark_setperm/Readme.md

 - jim: (owner = jim, group = jim's default group)
 - /some/file/path (copy ownership from the given path, must be an absolute path, and it must exist)

-permissions: may be a string describing a set of permissions to apply, as accepted by chmod, or the path of a file/object whose permissions are to be mimicked (must be an absolute path, and it must exist).
+**permissions**: may be a string describing a set of permissions to apply, as accepted by chmod, or the path of a file/object whose permissions are to be mimicked (must be an absolute path, and it must exist).

-flags: may be a combination of (\* marks flags enabled by default):
+**flags**: may be a combination of (\* marks flags enabled by default):
 - \*	quiet		= no output
 - 	changes		= only output changes done
 - 	verbose		= enable the most verbose output